-CLS’s stock is currently floating at around -16% beneath its true value of $15.49, at the market price of $12.98, based on its expected future cash flows.
-The mismatch signals a potential chance to invest in CLS at a discounted price.
-What’s even more appeal is that CLS’s PE ratio is trading at 14.4x while its electronic peer level trades at 46.7x, suggesting that relative to its peers, we can invest in CLS at a lower price.
-CLS is also robust in terms of financial health, with short-term assets covering liabilities in the near future as well as in the long run.
+BOS’s stock is currently floating at around -39% lower than its real value of $16.82, at a price tag of CA$10.24, based on my discounted cash flow model.
+This mismatch signals an opportunity to buy BOS shares at a discount.
+Moreover, BOS’s PE ratio is trading at around 18.26x compared to its Chemicals peer level of, 18.42x implying that relative to its competitors, you can buy BOS for a cheaper price.
+BOS is also robust in terms of financial health, with current assets covering liabilities in the near term and over the long run.

 For more financially sound, undervalued companies to add to your portfolio, you can use our free platform to explore our interactive list of undervalued stocks.